TeamLumi/luminescent-team/rom-hacking/scripting/animation-commands/ac-mark-gyoe.md

 _ACMD_END()
 ```

-The above script will display an exclamation mark \[!\] above the actors head.
+The above script will display an exclamation mark \[!\] above the entity's head.